sbooch/wp-import/README.md

 # Wordpress Import Script for SchnitzelPress

 ## Important
-This is highly unstable, but that shouldn't be a problem since this also applys to SchnitzelPress ;-) Sadly, Markdown parsing doesn't work at the moment, but this will be in the next version.
+This is highly unstable, but that shouldn't be a problem since this also applies to SchnitzelPress ;-) Sadly, Markdown parsing doesn't work at the moment, but this will be in the next version.
 I'm already working on it.